sarvade/my_portfolio/index.md

 ### I am experienced in AI applications, machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.

 ---
-- *one of the things I quickly realized is sometimes you have to gather, organize, and clean your own data.*
+#### *One of the things I quickly realized is sometimes you have to gather, organize, and clean your own data.*
 ---

 I care less about doing fancy modeling and care more about working with interesting data.
 That's why I use **webscraping** - which is a great way to get interesting data.